 Hakone Kowakien Tenyu – A large hotel featuring mountain views with private onsen baths, and Japanese or Western-style rooms and meals.

 Hotel Indigo Hakone Gora – this modern hotel with Japanese and Western-style rooms is a brand new addition to the list of great places to stay in Hakone.

 From left to right: A private onsen bath on a verandah at Hotel Hakone Gora Byakudan; A traditional Japanese kaiseki meal served in a Bento Box.

 Other Hotels in Hakone

-While Gora is (in my opinion) offers the best places to stay in Hakone, here are some other great hotels around Hakone, including the main tourist village, Hakone-Yumoto:
+While Gora is (in my opinion) offers the best places to stay in Hakone, here are some other great affordable luxury hotels around other towns in Hakone, including the main tourist village, Hakone-Yumoto:

 Hakone Ashinoko Hanaori – A beautiful hotel on the shores of Lake Ashinoko, with a terrace featuring lake views.

 Odakyu Hotel de Yama – A grand old hotel with lake views, natural hot spring baths surrounded by a beautiful Japanese garden, and a karaoke room!